I had few Inov-8 trail shoes before these. All of them had fit my wide feet really well (Inov-8 standard fit, not precision fit).

 They should be a good solution for longer runs and races, especially in the mixed terrain races which include some asphalt.
-Also they are excellent solution as door to trail shoes when you run several kilometers on the pavement in order to reach the trail.
+Also, they are an excellent solution as door to trail shoes when you run several kilometers on the pavement in order to reach the trail.

 Grip perhaps is not perfect for very wet and muddy conditions, but it works good enough even then.

-For example mistakenly I took them to 2 wet races instead of other pair of black shoes.
+For example, mistakenly I took them to 2 wet races instead of another pair of black shoes.
 Mistakes happen when you rush to pack in the morning. :)